Cost-sensitive Boosting Pruning Trees for depression detection on Twitter

-Ensemble learning has attracted much attention in the community.
-Ensemble methods use multiple learning algorithms to obtain better predictive performance than that of using any of the constituent learning algorithms alone \cite{ignatov2017decision,leshem2005improvement,james2013introduction}.
-Our framework is based on Adaboost which is one of the typical ensemble meta-algorithms for primarily reducing biases and variances in supervised learning \cite{breiman1996bias}.
-In general, Adaboost employs decision dump (a one-level decision tree) as its base estimator.
+Decision trees based ensemble learning brings up the possibility of developing a powerful and interpretable model.
+Decision trees can reveal the feature effects to the prediction and ensemble learning uses multiple learning algorithms to obtain better predictive performance than that of using any of the constituent learning algorithms alone \cite{molnar2020interpretable,ignatov2017decision,leshem2005improvement,james2013introduction}.
+Our framework is based on Adaboost which is one of the typical ensemble meta-algorithms to reduce biases and variances in supervised learning \cite{breiman1996bias}.
+In general, Adaboost employs decision dump as its base estimator.
 However, decision dump cannot fit well the training data because of its simple structure.
 Adaboost with decision dump does not perform well in complex datasets \cite{leshem2005improvement}.
-Boonyanunta et al. \cite{boonyanunta2003improving} proposed a method to improve Adaboost's performance by averaging the estimators' weights or reordering estimators, but there is no obvious improvement on Adaboost.
+Boonyanunta et al. \cite{boonyanunta2003improving} proposed a method to improve Adaboost's performance by averaging the estimators' weights or reordering estimators.
 Based on Adaboost, Friedman et al. \cite{friedman2001greedy} reported Gradient Boost Decision Trees (GBDT) which is the generalisation of boosting to arbitrary differentiable loss functions.
 Unfortunately, GBDT can be over-fitting if the data is noisy and the training process of GBDT is time consuming.
 Chen et al. \cite{chen2016xgboost} introduced an advanced Gradient Boost algorithm (called `XGboost') based on GBDT in 2016.
 Although XGboost is more flexible and efficient than GBDT, it has many parameters that are hard to tune.

 In this paper, we propose a novel classification algorithm based on Adaboost that can mitigate the influence of noise or errors and have a strong fitness and generalisation ability.
 We introduce the details of the proposed algorithm in Section 4.
-In addition, we summarise the discussed classification methods in Table S3, Supplementary A.
+In addition, we summarise the discussed classification methods in Table S4, Supplementary A.